categories

 Broccoli Slaw Recipe

-I've been opting for the pre-shredded broccoli slaw (no dressing) because it's so convenient and just as nutritious.
-If you have leftover cabbage that you want to shred (more of a traditional coleslaw) then that works, too!
+Tip: You can use shredded cabbage in this recipe, too, if you don’t have broccoli slaw and want a more traditional coleslaw.
 Or, make a mix of broccoli slaw and shredded cabbage if you fancy.
-All in you'll want 4 cups loosely packed slaw for this dish.
+All in, you’ll want 4 cups of loosely packed slaw for this dish.

 Lemon juice adds another acidic tag to slaw and brightens up the flavor.
 Only use fresh lemon juice.
 Lemon juice in a bottle is just citric acid mixed with water and lemon flavor and has no nutrition.
 Real lemon juice, on the other hand, is not only full of incredible flavor, it contains enzymes, vitamins, minerals, and antioxidants your body loves.